Toyota Mirai engines, drive & performance

 |Torque||Top speed||Driven wheels||Power|

-With performance comparable to a 2.0-litre petrol engine car but none of the engine roar, and a cabin that’s well insulated from tyre and wind noise, the Toyota Mirai offers a genuinely luxurious and refined driving experience.
+With performance comparable to a 2.0-litre petrol-engined car, but none of the engine roar, and a cabin that’s well insulated from tyre and wind noise, the Toyota Mirai offers a genuinely luxurious and refined driving experience.
 It’s no sports car, but it handles as well as most battery-powered rivals.

 Toyota Mirai fuel cell, electric motor, 0-62mph and acceleration

-The Toyota Mirai fuel cell is not only compact, it also boasts what Toyota claims is a world-leading output.
-Anyway, it’s capable of providing sufficient electrical current to drive the electric motor – on demand, when you put your foot on the accelerator.
+The Toyota Mirai's fuel cell is not only compact, it also boasts what Toyota claims is a world-leading output.
+It’s capable of providing sufficient electrical current to drive the electric motor on demand, when you put your foot on the accelerator.
 The development has also focused on longevity, and as a result Toyota claims the fuel cell will still be working at full capacity beyond the predicted lifespan of the vehicle.

 The rest of the powertrain set-up mirrors that of the Toyota Prius hybrid, with the fuel cell replacing the mechanical drive of the Prius’s petrol engine.
 As in the Prius, the Mirai’s small battery assists with extra power when required, and is kept topped-up by regenerative braking when the car slows.

 The motor’s maximum power output is rated at 152bhp, but it’s the instant delivery of torque that makes the Mirai feel so quick off the line.
 So responsive is the car to throttle inputs at lower speeds that it feels quicker than the claimed 0-62mph time of 9.6 seconds.